matplotlib/matplotlib/doc/api/prev_api_changes/api_changes_3.3.0/deprecations.rst

 Qt4-based backends
 ~~~~~~~~~~~~~~~~~~
 The qt4agg and qt4cairo backends are deprecated.
+Qt4 has reached its
+end-of-life in 2015 and there are no releases for recent versions of Python.
+Please consider switching to Qt5.

 *fontdict* and *minor* parameters of `.Axes.set_xticklabels` and `.Axes.set_yticklabels` will become keyword-only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~